AI Skills to AI Solutions: Training Needs and Food Safety

 Dr. Ryan Blaustein

-Dr. Blaustein is an Assistant Professor in the Department of Nutrition and Food Science at the University of Maryland (UMD).
-His research and teaching program in food microbiology combines microbial ecology and computational genomics to enhance food safety and sustainability.
-He previously earned his B.S. and M.S. at UMD (2011, 2014), Ph.D. at the University of Florida (2017), and completed postdoctoral fellowship at Northwestern University (2020) and the National Institutes of Health (2022)
+Dr. Blaustein is an Assistant professor in the Department of Nutrition and Food Science at the University of Maryland (UMD).
+His research and teaching program in food microbiology integrates applied and computational approaches to advance food safety.
+His lab investigates the ecology and evolution of foodborne pathogens, with a focus on the spread of antimicrobial resistance, and develops biologically inspired strategies to enhance sustainable crop production and fermentation systems.
+Increasingly, this work incorporates AI and machine learning to better understand microbial behavior in complex food systems.
+Dr. Blaustein previously earned his B.S. and M.S. from UMD, while working at the USDA-ARS, and his Ph.D. from the University of Florida.
+He completed postdoctoral training at Northwestern University and the National Institutes of Health.